 This one is probably the most common of all in dental patients.
 Most often, this is due to problems with dry mouth.
 The lack of saliva creates a slimy substance which mostly sticks to the tongue, gums and roof of the mouth.
 Obviously, better hydration and an immediate trip to see us would be advisable.

 While this can sometimes be the result of biofilm on the tongue, improper hygiene, or dry mouth, it can also be from a certain type of medication, or it can also be thrush.
 Even though this condition is most commonly seen in babies or denture wearers, it isn’t unheard of in-between.
 Not only is it unsightly, but it can also be painful.
 You’ll need to schedule an appointment to have it checked out as soon as possible.

 Swollen or Puffy Gums

 These are serious indicators that something is off-balance inside of your mouth.
 It usually has something to do with gum diseases such as gingivitis or early-stage periodontal disease.
 These problems only progress when left untreated.
-The next stage from here is usually bleeding gums, bad breath and ultimately, loose or lost teeth.
-This is one issue which should never be ignored, even for a short time.
+The next stage from here is usually bleeding gums, bad breath, and ultimately, loose or lost teeth.
+This is one issue that should never be ignored, even for a short time.